Are reports from commissioned or contract research subsidised?

 When will original books be returned to authors?

-The DHET usually returns these books to the Research Office in October, and these will be returned to authors via the faculty or departmental co-ordinators soon after that.
+The DHET usually returns these books to the Research Office around November, and these will be returned to authors via the faculty or departmental co-ordinators soon after that.

 Are late submissions accepted?